Feature #7734

 Luke, can you remind us what some of the specific applications of having this data might be?
 I can't remember how it came up in the conversation.
 (Deduplication during invitations, I guess?)
 Perhaps we shouldn't be collecting this data unless there's a pressing need for it.

-Updated by Luke Waltzer about 7 years ago
+Updated by Luke Waltzer over 7 years ago

 No pressing need, and certainly worthy of deliberation.